dmostoller/tuido/README.md

-# Todo TUI
+# Tuido

-A beautiful Terminal User Interface (TUI) todo application built with Textual and styled with the Catppuccin Mocha theme.
+A Terminal User Interface (TUI) todo application built with Textual.
 Manage your tasks efficiently from the comfort of your terminal!

 ## Features